Want to work in the community clay studio at your own pace?

 Our studio memberships is typically contingent upon an in-person interview with Forrest Lesch-Middelton and will only be offered to previous students of Petaluma Pottery or those able to show proof of previous instruction in clay.
 In our interview process you will be asked about your level of understanding of being part of a community studio as it relates to cleanliness, communication, studio flow and organization, where to put and pick up completed work, purchasing clay, entering and locking up the studio, equipment operation, and your ability to use the studio safely without supervision.
 Don’t stress… we just need to make sure our studio is a good fit for you, and you are a good fit for our studio!
 Interested?
 Send an email to email@example.com and mention “studio membership” in the subject line.

 Members are allowed to work anytime between 9:00 am - 10:00 pm, 7 days a week with the exception of when classes are scheduled or special events are taking place.
-We foresee classes and events running 1.5 - 3 hours between and 2 to 3 times per week, with 1-2 special workshops or private events happening quarterly.
+We foresee classes and events running 1.5 - 3 hours and happening 2 to 3 times per week, with 1-2 special workshops or private events happening quarterly.
 You can always find our current list of courses and events on our calendar at www.petalumapottery.com/calendar and we will always try to schedule events at least 1-2 weeks in advance so you can appropriately plan your time.

 Access to firings!
 In addition to a beautiful studio with great equipment your membership comes with access to our electric kilns, and gas firings on special occasions.